pdm-project/pdm/docs/docs/usage/venv.md

     `venv activate` **does not** switch the Python interpreter used by the project.
 It only changes the shell by injecting the virtualenv paths to environment variables.
 For the forementioned purpose, use the `pdm use` command.

 For more CLI usage, see the [`pdm venv`](cli_reference.md#exec-0--venv) documentation.

-## PEP 582 mode

-**When the project interpreter is a normal Python, this mode is enabled.**

-Dependencies will be installed into `__pypackages__` directory under the project root.
-With [PEP 582 enabled globally](../index.md#enable-pep-582-globally), you can also use the project interpreter to run scripts directly.

 ## Disable virtualenv mode